vinicius77/apollo-catstronauts/README.md

 - `server`: The starting point of our GraphQL server.
 - `client`: The starting point of our React application.
+- `final`: The final stage of both the server and client folders, with all of the steps and code completed!

 To get started: